 What is your vision for the future of your lifestyle on the road?

 We really want to diversify our income and are looking at other online business ventures.
-We are hoping to start manufacturing our own product(s) this year rather than just sending traffic to Amazon.
+We are hoping to start manufacturing our own product(s) this year rather than just sending traffic from our Amazon affiliates sites to Amazon.
 We recently returned to the States and are really focusing on the business side of things, which means we will be cutting back on long-term travels for 2016 with the exception of some shorter trips throughout North America.
 We will keep pushing through with this location independent and debt-free lifestyle and have no plans to return to the 9-to-5 grind!